iskunalnayyar/OrderMicroservice/README.md

 ### Setup
 - Open this repository in your local IDE
+- Right click the root folder `order-service` in the IDE, go to `maven` then `download sources & documentation` to install dependencies
 - Update the username & password in the `application.properties` file.
 - Note the database name as `orderservicedb`
 - You will need to setup the database in your PostgreSQL instance